 Think about the last time you bought something.
 Did you consult the customer reviews first?
 Most probably, yes.
 Consumers want reliability; they want to invest their money in something that other people trust, even if they are strangers on the internet.

 Naturally, if there are any negative fake reviews against your business, potential customers can make decisions based on them.
 One convincing fake review can be enough to damage your enterprise.
 If you own a small business, it’s even worse.

 Google reviews hardly need any verification processes.
 Anyone can post a review as long as they have an account.
 This has resulted in a surge of fake Google reviews, either from competitors trying to slander your reputation or from trolls who, well, just want to troll.

 Either way, such bad players can damage the reputation of your brand, which is why it’s essential to know how to spot fake reviews.

 There isn’t one foolproof way to spot fake Google reviews.
 However, there are certain trends these reviews tend to follow.
 We can focus on these trends to find the bad apples in the basket.

-These reviewers often open fake accounts simply for the sake of posting a fake review.
+These reviewers often open fake accounts simply for the sake of posting multiple 1-star reviews.
 Hence, after the first step, your next best option would be to look for any other reviews this person might have posted.
 There are three broad things you may come across:

 They might also be making entirely false accusations- let’s say about the material or a specific function of the product.
 If such accusations seem outright impossible, you will need to take steps to try to remove them.